Myanmar Scouts Association: Post-Pandemic Movement

+Membership Decline: During the pandemic, many scouting activities were put on hold, leading to a decline in membership.
+Re-engaging former members and attracting new ones is a key focus area.

+Financial Constraints: The pandemic strained the financial resources of many scouting organizations.
+This has impacted the ability to organize events, training, and other activities.

+Political Instability: The ongoing political situation and humanitarian crisis in Myanmar adds an extra layer of difficulty in organizing and conducting scouting activities.
+This instability affects the safety and accessibility of scouting programs.

+Suspension of Scouting Activities: Due to restriction on civil society especially upon uniformed youth movement in Myanmar, the potential risks of being associated with any form of dissent, scouting activities were effectively informally suspended.
+The environment made it difficult for the scouts to continue their work without risking the safety of their members.
+Although the National Scout Organization of Myanmar remains in touch with its global body the World Organization of the Scout Movement, the physical movement were unable to organize within the country.
+However, the WOSM acknowledged Myanmar Scout Association as a full-fledge member and regularly guiding and assessing the situation of the NSO Myanmar.

 Work at rebirth

 According to Eric Khoo Heng-Pheng of the World Organization of the Scout Movement, "We hope to work on (Laos and Burma) again...
 Laos is the closest, as we have got Cambodia in already...
 Just like Vietnam... we are working with them through ASEAN Scouting.
 We hope to enroll all the countries including China in (the Asia-Pacific Scout Region)."
 Approval was given to restart December 25, 2012.
 Since the first visit of APR in 2012, the membership of Myanmar Scout had grown from 2,000 to approximately 25,000.
 The Myanmar government approved the legal registration and Constitution of Myanmar Scout.
 The Constitutions Committee, on behalf of the World Scout Committee, confirmed that all requirements of WOSM membership under Chapter III, Article V have been fulfilled.

 Motto and slogan

 The motto of Myanmar scouts and girl guides is "အစဉ်အသင့်" (Always prepared) and their slogan is "ကောင်းမှုတစ်ခုနေ့စဉ်ပြု" (Do a good thing everyday).